|Birth: ||Apr. 14, 1918|

 Miles G. Beard survived the Great Depression as a teenager in northern Indiana, spent World War II in the U.S. Army, and returned home to spend the rest of his working years laboring in a factory.
 His pleasures were stamp collecting, fishing, gardening, and having a good beer.

 Miles' father was 20 years old when Miles was born.
-His dad spent the first year of Miles' life working on his own father's farm in Owasco, Indiana.
-Then he rented land in Fulton County, Indiana, and farmed; then he farmed in LaGrange County.
+His dad spent the first year of Miles' life working on Miles' grandfather's farm in Owasco, Indiana.
+Then Miles' dad rented land in Fulton County and farmed; then he farmed in LaGrange County.
 Before Miles was ten years old, his father had moved the family to South Bend where he first worked at Studebaker's.
 Miles and his younger brothers, Max and Bruce, grew up in South Bend, in a little house on Kinyon Street, near the St. Joseph River.
 Miles graduated from South Bend Central High School in 1936 and studied at University of Chicago before joining the U.S. Army in 1940.

 Miles served in the U.S. military from December 23, 1940, until December 27, 1945, five years and four days.
 Co.
 E, 113th Engineer (Combat) Battalion.
 He served in the United States and in the Philippines.
 He was honorably discharged as a Master Sergeant.
 He was awarded a Good Conduct Medal, an American Theater Ribbon with two Bronze Stars, an Asiatic Pacific Theater Ribbon, a Victory Medal, and a Philippine Liberation Ribbon.

 On November 19, 1949, in South Bend, he married Elizabeth Ann Smith née Doyle, a divorcée with two children from her previous marriage.
 Almost from the start, Miles took on the financial support of the two step-children.

-Ten months after he married Elizabeth Ann, his first child was born, a daughter.
+Ten months after he married Elizabeth Ann, Miles' first child was born, a daughter.
 Five years later, a son.
 Two more sons followed.
 The family lived in the Normain Heights neighborhood of Mishawaka, Indiana.
 It was a neighborhood built for returning WW II servicemen.

-In Normain Heights, his closest neighbors were Betty Casper and Joe Callahan.
+In Normain Heights, among his closest neighbors for many years were Betty Casper, Joe and Pat Callahan, Lois Takach, and Clarence and Marguerite Cox.